Lomitapide (By mouth)

 - Aprepitant, boceprevir, conivaptan, crizotinib, diltiazem, imatinib, mibefradil, nefazodone, telaprevir, verapamil

-- Medicine to treat infections (such as ciprofloxacin, clarithromycin, erythromycin, fluconazole, itraconazole, ketoconazole, posaconazole, telithromycin, voriconazole), or medicine to treat HIV/AIDS (such as amprenavir, atazanavir, darunavir/ritonavir, fosamprenavir, indinavir, lopinavir/ritonavir, nelfinavir, ritonavir, saquinavir, tipranavir/ritonavir)
+- Medicine to treat HIV/AIDS (including amprenavir, atazanavir, darunavir/ritonavir, fosamprenavir, indinavir, lopinavir/ritonavir, nelfinavir, ritonavir, saquinavir, tipranavir/ritonavir)

 - Some foods and medicines can affect how lomitapide works.
 Tell your doctor if you are using any of the following:

-- Other medicine to lower cholesterol (such as atorvastatin, lovastatin, simvastatin), a blood thinner (such as warfarin), or birth control pills
+- Other medicine to lower cholesterol (including atorvastatin, lovastatin, simvastatin)

 - If you are taking cholestyramine or colesevelam, take it at least 4 hours before or after you take this medicine.